 - ELED Rdg Spec-Inst Coach Litrcy (Major Code: 9194)

 Note: SRU’s Teacher Certification-only programs are not eligible for TEACH Grant consideration

 Schools serving low-income students include any elementary or secondary school that is listed in the Department of Education's Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.

-Each year that you receive a TEACH Grant, you must sign a TEACH Grant Agreement to Serve.
+Each year that you receive a TEACH Grant, you must sign a TEACH Grant Agreement to Serve and complete a new TEACH Grant Entrance Counseling.
 The TEACH Grant Agreement to Serve specifies 1) the conditions under which the grant will be awarded, 2) the teaching service requirements, and 3) includes an acknowledgment that you understand that you must repay the grant as a Federal Direct Unsubsidized Loan, with interest accruing from the date the grant funds were disbursed if you do not meet the teaching service requirements.
 Specifically, the TEACH Grant Agreement to Serve will require the following:

 - For each TEACH Grant-eligible program for which you received TEACH Grant funds, you must serve as a full-time teacher for a total of at least four academic years within eight calendar years after you completed or withdrew from the academic program for which you received the TEACH Grant.